 The BE in Abilene program seeks to award cash incentives to entrepreneurs through this local competition.
 The program was organized by multiple local agencies including the Abilene Industrial Foundation, Abilene Christian University and the Small Business Development Center; each of which provide a unique resource to these aspiring individuals.

 Entrepreneurs enter the competition by completing an online application.
-The application asks each participant to provide information about their company’s background, team and business model.
-Similar to what would be included in an executive summary prepared for investors.
-Applicants can also submit a digital elevator pitch.
+This asks each applicant to provide information about their company’s background and business model.
+Additionally, applicants are required to submit a 2 minute “elevator pitch” video.
+That includes the following:

 Meet and Compete

-Teams that advance to the second phase will be required to participate in a more thorough review by the judging panel.
+Contestants that advance to the second phase will be required to participate in a more thorough review by a judging panel.
 This includes the following:

 - Meet with the local SBDC office to discuss their business plan

 - Meet with the Abilene Industrial Foundation to polish presentation